paulipa/sico-wiki/services/flightmanuals/fc-mqp-checklist.md

 {.is-info}

 ## Watchlist
-Tell your fleet members how to add their FC to the watchlist and explain what the watchlist us used for
+Tell your fleet members how to add their FC/scouts to the watchlist and explain what the watchlist us used for

 - To quickly target the FC
-- To quickly anchoring on FC
+- To quickly anchor on FC
 - To quickly warp on FC
 - To see FC ship armors

+### Only for Logi pilots:
+- get logi pilots to x-up / l-up in fleetchat so they can add each other to the watchlist

 ## Anchoring
 After you have covered all settings your members should be able to anchor up easily on the FC.